gabriel-bornea/monadyssey/readme.md

 ### Key Components

-* __Non-Empty Lists__: Recognizing the common pitfall of empty list handling, monadyssey introduces the NonEmptyList type.
-This guarantees at compile-time that a list contains at least one element, eliminating a class of runtime errors and simplifying list operations by removing the need to check for list emptiness.
 * __Retryable Asynchronous Operations__: Asynchronous operations are a cornerstone of modern application development, but they often require complex retry logic to handle transient failures gracefully.
 `monadyssey` provides a `Schedule` class, paired with a Policy configuration, to declaratively manage